TokiZeng/termux-xmrig/README.md

 **First method:** Using `start.sh` in the root directory

 1. Enter `cd` to return to the root directory.
-You can first execute `./start.sh` to test if XMRig is functioning properly.
+You can first execute `./start` to test if XMRig is functioning properly.
 During the process, press `H` to monitor the hash rate of each core.
 To end the test, press `ctrl+c` (on Termux for mobile, the virtual ctrl key is at the bottom left of the screen).

-2. Enter `nano start.sh` to edit the mining parameters for XMRig (or use vim, depending on your preference).
+2. Enter `nano start` to edit the mining parameters for XMRig (or use vim, depending on your preference).
 After editing, press `ctrl+o` to save, followed by `ctrl+x` to exit.

-3. After modifications, simply enter `./start.sh` each time you start Termux to run the mining program.
+3. After modifications, simply enter `./start` each time you start Termux to run the mining program.

 4. Happy mining!